Glistix/nix/README.md

 **Mirrors:** **[GitHub](https://github.com/glistix/nix)** | **[Codeberg](https://codeberg.org/glistix/nix)**

-A library for interacting with built-in Nix types and functions when using [Glistix](https://github.com/glistix/glistix).

 [![Package Version](https://img.shields.io/hexpm/v/nix_lib)](https://hex.pm/packages/glistix_nix)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/glistix_nix/)

+A library for interacting with built-in Nix types and functions when using [Glistix](https://github.com/glistix/glistix).

+Please note that functions exposed by this library are only suitable for Glistix's Nix target, and do not work on Erlang or JavaScript, thus [requiring the Glistix compiler](https://github.com/glistix/glistix).

 ## Installation

 Run the command below to use `glistix_nix` in your Glistix project.
-Note that you will have to patch `gleam_stdlib` in your project to point to [`glistix/stdlib`](https://github.com/glistix/stdlib).
-See its README for instructions.
-(This should be done by default when creating a new Glistix project.)

 ```sh
 # Add to your Glistix project
 glistix add glistix_nix
 ```

-Please note that functions exposed by this library are only suitable for Glistix's Nix target, and do not work on Erlang or JavaScript.
+Note that you will have to patch
+`gleam_stdlib` in your project to point to [`glistix/stdlib`](https://github.com/glistix/stdlib).
+See its README for instructions.
+(This should be done by default when creating a new Glistix project.)

 ## Example